-New counties opting to become a DMC-ODS county must submit a DMC-ODS implementation plan to the State using the DMC-ODS implementation plan template included in Enclosure #3 to this BHIN.
-DMC-ODS Counties cannot commence services without an implementation plan being approved by the State and CMS, a readiness review being completed by the State, and their network being certified by the State.
-DMC-ODS Counties must also have an executed State/DMC-ODS County intergovernmental agreement with the DMC-ODS County Board of Supervisors and approved by CMS, as well as executed memoranda of understanding with all Medi-Cal MCPs operating within the DMC-ODS County.
+New counties opting to become a DMC-ODS county must submit a DMC-ODS implementation plan to DHCS using the DMC-ODS implementation plan template included in Enclosure 3 to this BHIN.
+DMC-ODS Counties cannot commence services without an implementation plan being approved by DHCS, a readiness review being completed DHCS, and their network being certified by DHCS.
+See Enclosures 6, 7 and 8 for the materials DHCS uses to conduct the readiness review.
+DMC-ODS Counties must also have an executed State/DMC-ODS County IA with the DMC-ODS County Board of Supervisors and approved by CMS, as well as executed memoranda of understanding with all Medi-Cal MCPs operating within the DMC-ODS County.